fbpx

 Footwear

 Keeping your feet warm and dry is essential so I recommend you think well about your footwear.
-In particular, I recommend wearing a waterproof pair of boots, they make some really cute ones!
+In particular, I recommend wearing a waterproof pair of boots.
+These ones are one of the most commonly worn in Iceland because they are warm and completely waterproof up to the ankle, so you can step in waterfalls and the puddles they create without getting wet.
+Recommend!

-On most of the stops and sightseeing opportunities, you will be walking on paved and well maintained paths, this means you need only worry about keeping dry and warm unless you plan to go hiking.
+On most of the stops and sightseeing opportunities, you will be walking on paved and well maintained paths.

 If you are buying a new pair of boots, I recommend you break them in and wear them out before the trip so they don’t cause blisters.
 Better yet, consider borrowing a pair from a friend if you don’t think you’ll be using them again.